spiral/docs/templater/basics.md

 </html>
 ```

-As you can notice, both templates use a very similar layout which differs only in it's title and page content.
-If we wish to simplify page creation we can try to move the header and footer sections of our layouts into separate views and modify our code like so:
+As you see, both templates use a very similar layout that are only different in the title and content on page.
+If we want to simplify the page creation, we can try to move the header and footer sections of our layouts into separate views and modify our code like this:

 ```php
 <?=$this->container->views->render('header',['title'=>'About Us'])?>